"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Subjective-Knowledge-Grounded TOD

 \section{Subjective-Knowledge-Grounded TOD}

 In this section, we describe the method for SK-TOD.
-As shown in Figure \ref{fig:arch}, we follow the pipeline of \cite{kim-etal-2020-beyond} which consists of four sequential sub-tasks: knowledge-seeking turn detection (KTD), entity tracking (ET), knowledge selection (KS), and response generation (RG).
-The details of each subtask are described as follows.
+As shown in Figure \ref{fig:arch}, we follow the pipeline introduced by \citet{kim-etal-2020-beyond} which comprises four sequential sub-tasks: knowledge-seeking turn detection (KTD), entity tracking (ET), knowledge selection (KS), and response generation (RG).
+We elaborate on each subtask below.